giantswarm/crossplane-fn-describe-nodegroups/README.md

 template is found then the function tries to provide all required information to Cluster Api so that it can formulate the nodepool(s).

-When a launch template is discovered, certain pathways for ClusterAPI are closed off.

-- It is not possible to change the instance size when using launch templates

 To better understand what the function is doing, the following callgraph highlights the general flow the function follows to obtain the relevant information for building the CAPI objects.